When and where do we rehearse?

 Are there any other costs?

-In a bid to keep costs down, we endeavour to hire most of the music we sing.
+In a bid to keep costs down, we endeavour to either hire most of the music we sing or ask members print it out from a PDF.
 Very occasionally, we ask members to purchase a piece of music when this is the only option available.
-Please talk to our Librarian or the Membership Secretary if you have any concerns about this.
+Please talk to our Librarian or the Membership Officer if you have any concerns about this.

 What kind of commitment is expected from choir members?